 Catholic residents began offering mass in their local island homes.
 In 1876 a small church was erected.
 Soon, it became apparent a larger church was necessary for both locals and the increased number of tourists.
 Put-in-Bay has it’s very own Mother of Sorrows Church, built and ready for use in 1929.

 The impressive rose window, which illuminates the sanctuary of Mother Of Sorrows Church Sunday mornings, is enhanced by the beautiful stonework.
 The grounds also include the sanctuary and a gorgeous lawn and flowers to welcome worshippers.

 Mother of Sorrows is also a popular spot for baptisms and weddings as well as funerals of both esteemed long-time visitors and locals.
 The church also sponsors the annual Put-in-Bay Pooch Parade.
 Held every year, canines and their human companions parade through the downtown park.
 Win prizes, and enjoy this cat-free parade!

-Other events throughout the year support the church as well as donations accepted at mass.
+Other events throughout the year support the church, as well as donations are accepted at mass.
 The annual Miller Boat Race 5K donates funds to Mothers of Sorrows.
 Beginning and ending in downtown Put-in-Bay, this challenging race challenges runners through the most beautiful areas of the island.